 First coined in the roaring 20s, anything the flappers considered great was known as the “bee’s knees” or something similar.

 (I guess “the cat’s pajamas” doesn’t sound like a tasty cocktail.)

-Anyhow, this fun take on the phrase features honey (obviously) to lift the sharp, botanical flavors in the lemon and gin, respectively.
+Anyhow, this fun take on the phrase is a tasty honey cocktail lifted with sharp, botanical flavors of lemon and gin, respectively.

 Every sip is sweet, fresh, and perfectly balanced.

 This drink sounds tough, but don’t be intimidated by the name.

 It’s just a nod to a 1920s movie starring Rudolph Valentino about a bullfighter choosing between love and fame.